-A surprise and unplanned destination, was a memorable one!
+A surprise and unplanned destination in Uttarakhand, was a memorable one!

 My son and I left Haridwar early in the morning at six, reaching Devprayag at nine, stopping at a dhabha for breakfast of paneer parathas.

-We had to cross a bridge from the highway, to get to the village of Devprayag and walk down to the confluence.
+Arriving at Devprayag we had to cross a suspension bridge over the roaring Bhagirathi from the highway, to get to the village of Devprayag and walk down to the confluence.

 Devprayag is where the Alakananda and Bhagirathi confluence.
 It's a beautiful place where you see Bhagirathi flow full throttle and Alakananda very quiet almost placid!Bhagirathi's flow is almost deafeaning!
 The distinct difference in the colour of the two rivers is obvious!

 It is said that the Gupt Saraswati river from Mana village in Badrinath, near the Indo Tibet border, which flows underground also joins this holy confluence!

 Ram Kund is where Lord Ram's footprints are visible on days when the river water flows low is what we were told by a Swamiji, who lives in a cave near the holy confluence.
 Lord Ram meditated here after killing Ravana.

 It is said that Devprayag is the place where Lord Vishnu's navel is and his forehead is in Badrinath.
 All rites of the dead are done with the waters of Bhagirathi and other rituals pertaining to births, Yagnopavith are done with the waters of Alakananda.